-A toolbox for public engagement in forest and woodland planning' assists forest and woodland managers when planning for public involvement, and when considering which tools they could use to include people in forest or woodland planning www.forestry.gov.uk/toolbox
+A toolbox for public engagement in forest and woodland planning assists forest and woodland managers when planning for public involvement, and when considering which tools they could use to include people in forest or woodland planning.

 Where an EIA was required, or a woodland creation grant was given, these processes should usually provide the appropriate documentary evidence for stakeholder consultation and engagement.